askarpay/cf/notes.md

 [ 	If the byte at the data pointer is zero, then instead of moving the instruction pointer forward to the next command, jump it forward to the command after the matching ] command.
 ] 	If the byte at the data pointer is nonzero, then instead of moving the instruction pointer forward to the next command, jump it back to the command after the matching [ command.
 ```

-## extra task: improve on the language somewhat
-this could go two ways. either
-- add more useful features
-  - add debug character ?
-    - print full string so far... maybe hard
-- **OR** make it worse..
-  - but only if you can make example code still run
-    - e.g. hello world